CrunchyData/pg_tileserv/README.md

     FROM TileHexagons(z, x, y, step) h
     -- All the populated places
     JOIN ne_50m_populated_places n
+    -- Transform the hex into the SRS (4326 in this case) -- of the table of interest
     ON ST_Intersects(n.geom, ST_Transform(h.geom, 4326))
     GROUP BY h.i, h.j, h.geom
 ),